What is Uninsured Motorist Property Damage Coverage?

 Do I Need Uninsured Motorist Property Damage Coverage?

-If you have Collision coverage, it should cover you even if it uninsured driver hits your vehicle.
+If you have Collision coverage, it should cover you even if an uninsured driver hits your vehicle.
 But if you don’t have Collision coverage, it may be in your best interest to purchase UMPD coverage.
 It’s a low cost option designed to protect your vehicle in the situation where the guy who caused your damage doesn’t have insurance to pay for his carelessness.

 What Happens If I Have This Coverage And My Car Is Hit by an Uninsured Driver?